rmarketing/blog-src/content/post/google-tag-manager.md

 ![Creating an Google Analytics tag in GTM](/blog/images/gtm2_small.png)

 Now you have created the Google Analytics tag.
-Moreover you can watch this Youtube video that summarizes step 1. - 5. <https://youtu.be/irNpwlEn1ZM>
+Moreover you can watch this Youtube video that summarizes step 1. - 5:

+{{< youtube irNpwlEn1ZM >}}

 #### 4. Publish and test the tag.